 Bechtel has reportedly provided 10% of the money through his own personal investment.

-The construction tech industry has seen increased interest in recent years.
+The construction technology industry has seen increased interest in recent years.
 Around US$6.1 billion was invested in the sector last year, nearly double that of 2017, according to the Wall Street Journal.

 Bechtel said to Crunchbase News, “Eventually, as more capital comes to the scene and more people see the potential in the space, we’ll see an increase in competition and valuations.
 For now, I believe we’re still in the early innings and we’re excited about the opportunities and value we can get as early-stage investors.”